tradecloud/tradecloud-docs-api-v2/shipment/supplier/send-despatch-advice.md

 # Send a despatch advice

+## Despatch advice process

-As supplier you can send either a **new or updated** despatch advice to your buyer.
+As supplier you can send either a **new or updated** despatch advice to Tradecloud.

 {% hint style="info" %}
 When a purchase order number is provided, but the item is not or partly provided, the item in the despatch advice will be enriched if Tradecloud can find the purchase order.